finnergizer/twitter-information-retrieval-system/README.md

 ###system.py
 System is the main execution class of the Information Retrieval system.
 In here we initiate the system specifying the location of the twitter messages, the location of the frequency-index (either to be saved or loaded from), and the location of the tf-idf-index (again, either where it should be saved or loaded from).

-When running the 'test\_system' method, we input the query information (**Note: we have added a root element surrounding the queries so that it would be valid XML, and thus allowed for its use with python XML functions in ElementTree**),  and specify the location to save the results.
-This system will run 'Query.execute\_query' on every query in the XML file and output the results to the specified location in the appropriate format for its use with the trec-eval script.
+When running the `test_system` method, we input the query information (**Note: we have added a root element surrounding the queries so that it would be valid XML, and thus allowed for its use with python XML functions in ElementTree**),  and specify the location to save the results.
+This system will run `Query.execute_query` on every query in the XML file and output the results to the specified location in the appropriate format for its use with the trec-eval script.

 ##Running the System
 First, ensure you  have installed the NLTK dependencies and downloaded the NLTK data as follows in the Dependencies section.

-From the command line, go to twitter\_irs directory and run:
+From the command line, go to twitter_irs directory and run:
 	python system.py

 If you would like to re-run the creation of the indexes, in system.py change the following lines: